Delusional parasitosis: Prognosis

 People will often have symptoms for months before being diagnosed.
 The average duration of the condition is about three years.
-If not treated, symptoms will typically worsen.
-People may develop chronic scarring as a result.
-Antipsychotics or treating the underlying condition may cure delusional parasitosis.
+Cure may be achieved with antipsychotics or by treating underlying psychiatric conditions.

-Delusional parasitosis drastically impacts the lives of those affected.
-The condition leads to social isolation which can worsen depressive symptoms.
-Additionally, the condition often affects people's self esteem.
-Depression and suicide risk is elevated in people affected by delusional parasitosis.
-The condition can also impact the individuals ability to function in their daily life.
-This can negatively impact employment.
+DP drastically impacts the lives of those affected and can lead to social isolation which can worsen depressive symptoms.
+Depression and suicide risk is elevated in people affected by DP.
+The condition can also impact the ability to function in daily life and negatively impact employment.